 The benefit-cost analyses in this report reflect only those outcomes that were measured in the studies we reviewed.
 We focus primarily on outcomes that are "monetizable" with the current WSIPP benefit-cost model.
 "Monetizable" means that we can link the outcome to future economic consequences, such as labor market earnings, criminal justice involvement, or health care expenditures.
 At this time we are unable to monetize some relevant outcomes including suspensions/expulsions and attendance.

 Future Updates

-The next update to this inventory will be published by August 1, 2016.
-Subsequently, WSIPP will update the inventory every two years as directed by law.
+The next update to this inventory will be published by August 1, 2018.